Culture statistics - cultural employment

 Eurostat’s statistics on cultural employment are sourced from the EU’s labour force survey (EU-LFS); the population covered by this survey concerns people aged 15 years or more.
 Eurostat compiles data on cultural employment according to the field of economic activity in which the employed person works and according to their occupation, using a matrix to create an aggregate for all cultural employment.
 The data may be analysed at a more detailed level, for example, by looking at socioeconomic breakdowns by sex, by age or by level of educational attainment.

 Two lists below include economic activities (NACE Rev. 2) and occupations (ISCO-08) that were used to calculate aggregates for cultural employment using data from the EU-LFS.
-The information presented relates to the latest definition (revised in 2016, following a decision from the culture statistics working group).

 Cultural sectors (economic activities) — NACE Rev. 2